pvujjini/test-array-amplitude/README.md

 # Array Amplitude - Test

+This should take you no more than 40 minutes.

 A non-empty zero-indexed array A consisting of N integers is given.
 The _amplitude_ of this array is defined as the largest possible difference between two of its elements, i.e.:

     amplitude(A) = max( A[P] - A[Q] : 0 <= P, Q < N )